IVIanyou/STM32-BlackPill-FanPumpController/README.md

 ### Reading the Temperature Sensor

 The temperature sensor is a thermistor, so it measures the temperature by changing its resistance value.
-The values for this sensor were listed on its product page.
+The values for this sensor are listed on its product page.
 To measure resistance with a microcontroller we have to build a voltage divider and measure the voltage dropoff.
 Details and the kind of circuit that was used can be found in ther following article: https://www.circuitbasics.com/arduino-thermistor-temperature-sensor-tutorial/

 ### Breadboard Mockup with Temperature Sensor